 Rather, new wine is poured into fresh wineskins.”
 MK 2:18-22

-As disciples, Christ calls us to die to self/kill our ego, allow Christ to fill us up, and be unselfish.
-Our ego is what makes us selfish and cling to material things pushing anyone and anything away to get it.
-We are called to share Christ’s love with others.
 After we have filled our lives with material goods from Christmas, it is probably time to start thinking about fasting.
 The Catholic Church requires us to fast every Friday to remind us of what Christ went through for us.
-It is probably a good time to spend less time with a screen and more time with your family/people.
-If we are struggling with a specific sin, fasting is the greatest way to fight it.
+It is probably a good time to spend less time with a screen and more time with your family.
+If we are struggling with a specific sin/addiction, fasting is the greatest way to fight it.

-If a person can’t give up their phone for a day, how are they going to be obedient enough to do God’s will and get to heaven or to fight sin and Satan.
+If we can’t give up our phone for a day, how are we going to be obedient enough to do God’s will and get to heaven or fight the near occasion of sin.
 May God have mercy on us and may we help ourselves by fasting and being obedient.
 Obedience is the first step to holiness.
-Suffering, boredom, and hard will be waiting, but once we have overcome them by entering the spiritual weight room the rewards are joy, peace, self-control, modesty, chastity and gratitude for what Christ did for us.
+Suffering, boredom, and hard will be waiting, but once we have overcome them the reward is joy, peace, self-control, modesty, chastity and gratitude for what Christ did for us.
 It is a long hard journey, but it fulfills the deep desire in your heart to be with God forever.

 Today’s challenge: Accept the new relationship of love between God and us through Jesus.
-If you are unhappy in your life, fast if it is sin that is causing you grief, take a break from your screen time and spend time with those who love you so that you feel like you are contributing something to the world or work to feel a sense of accomplishment.
+If you are unhappy in your life, fast if it is sin that is causing you grief, get off your screen time and spend time with humans so that you feel like you are contributing something to the world or work to feel a sense of accomplishment.
 Life is given to us to live not waste.
 Most importantly, go help someone, then you will forget about your own problems.
 It’s amazing how that works!